k4mcz4/k4mcz4/README.md

 This allowed me to quickly obtain huge amount of data from two sources, "Black market" and Flea market.
 Giving back some fat profits :)

-I'm mostly trying my luck with Python, and since recently C as well.
+I'm mostly trying my luck with Python.